 1. Live frugally on your income while you’re still employed

 - Since rent is most likely one of your largest expenses, seriously consider having roommates or moving back home.
 If your parents are reluctant, propose an arrangement that speaks to their concerns and shows them you’re serious about your business idea.
-You might, for example, propose that you pay a small or no rent for a year if you’re actively pursuing the business and saving your money, but if you’re partying and wasting money, you’ll pay market rate or have to move out.
+You might, for example, propose that you pay a small amount (or no rent) for a year if you’re actively pursuing your business and saving your money.
+But, if you’re partying and wasting money, you’ll pay market rate or have to move out.
 Also, consider offering them a small stake in the business.

 - Cut back on expensive extras like dining out, travel (sigh!) and pricey clothes.
 Replace cuts with alternatives that make you still feel like you’re having a life.
 For example, replace dining out with dinner parties (preferably potluck).